jonnycrunch/ipfs-uri-scheme/README.md

 ## IPFS URI Scheme application
-This repository hold the application found in [application.md](application.md)
+This repository contains the application for the `ipfs://` scheme IANA application found in [application.md](application.md) and the synopsis found in [ipfs.md](ipfs.md).

 ### Prerequisites
 - [pandoc](https://pandoc.org/installing.html)